jarvisteach/appJar/docs/mkdocs/docs/pythonBasics.md

 * * *
 ## Data
 ### Variables
-Variables are the most important thing in programming.
+Variables are the most important things in programming.
 They let your program remember information.
 Variables can store someone's name, their age, or even their favourite food.
+Variables simply point to a space in memory, where the data is stored.

-A variable needs three things:
+A variable always has three things:

-* A **name** - the label given to the information
+* An **identifier** - a name to refer to the variable by
-* A **value** - the information the program needs to remember
+* A **value** - the information the variable is storing
-* A **data type** - this tells the program what type of data it is (words, numbers, lists, etc.)
+* A **data type** - the type of information being stored (words, numbers, lists, etc.)

 ```python
 # this declares three variables: name, age, male